DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

 ## Add Resources and Services

-To implement custom theme and size mode switchers, configure your Blazor application as follows:
+To switch themes and size modes at runtime, configure your Blazor application as follows:

 1. Copy the example [switcher-resources](./CS/switcher/switcher/wwwroot/switcher-resources) folder to your application *wwwroot* folder.
 The *switcher-resources* folder has the following structure: